tiennguyenbio/WBC-CNN/README.md

 In medical diagnostics, traditional methods like Giemsa staining are time-consuming and involve hazardous chemicals.
 This project proposes a deep learning approach using Convolutional Neural Networks (CNNs) to classify unstained WBC images, enabling safer and more efficient identification of WBCs.

 The model achieves an accuracy of 92% on a validation dataset.
-See the [final report](report/final_report.md) for more details.

 ## Prerequisites